ocetin00/TodayInHistory/README.md

 # README

-This is an android project built with kotlin language.
+This is an Android project built with kotlin language.
 You can see what happend today in history.
 All data has got from 'https://byabbe.se/on-this-day/#/default/get__month___day__events_json'